Sherry Lansing: Production

-Chairman of Paramount
+Chair of Paramount Pictures

-In 1992, Lansing was offered the chairmanship of Paramount Pictures' Motion Picture Group.
+In 1992, Lansing was offered the chair of Paramount Pictures' Motion Picture Group.
 During her tenure at Paramount, the studio enjoyed its longest and most successful string of releases since the 1930s.
-Under Lansing, the studio produced such hits as Forrest Gump, Braveheart, Mission Impossible, and what was, at the time, history's highest-grossing film – Titanic (the latter two during a partnership with 20th Century Fox).
+Under Lansing, the studio produced such hits as Forrest Gump, Braveheart, Mission: Impossible, and what was, at the time, history's highest-grossing film – Titanic (the latter during a partnership with 20th Century Fox).

-Viacom (which purchased Paramount in 1994) split the company into two parts in 2004 and Lansing stepped down at the end of that year after an almost unprecedented twelve-year tenure atop Hollywood's legendary "Best Show in Town."
+Viacom (which purchased Paramount in 1994) split the company into two parts in 2004, and Lansing stepped down at the end of that year after an almost unprecedented twelve-year tenure atop Hollywood's legendary "Best Show in Town".

-She served as a Regent of the University of California from 1999–2022, and as chairman of the board from 2011–2013.
+She served as a Regent of the University of California from 1999 to 2022, and as chairman of the board from 2011 to 2013.
 She sits on the boards of the Broad Museum, The Carter Center, the Entertainment Industry Foundation, The W.M.
 Keck Foundation, the Lasker Foundation, the Pacific Council on International Policy, and Scripps Research.
 In 2007, she founded the EnCorps STEM Teachers Program, on whose board she serves as chair.
 She is also co-founder of the Stand Up To Cancer initiative, which funds research teams bringing cancer treatments to patients faster.